-Apple's hero OS updates - with the possible exception of macOS, which sometimes drags its feet - are as regular as clockwork.
+Apple's hero OS updates (with the possible exception of macOS, which sometimes experiences delays) are as regular as clockwork.

-They are announced at WWDC, which is held in June, and released to developer betas almost immediately.
+They are announced at WWDC, which is held in June (and this year will be held from 7-11 June), and released to developer betas almost immediately.
 A succession of steadily evolving beta versions will then roll out over the next few months, initially to developers only and later to members of the public beta programme, before the final version rolls out to the general public in the autumn.

 Here's the schedule to expect:

-- June 2021: watchOS 8 officially announced and demonstrated at WWDC
+- 7 June 2021: watchOS 8 officially announced and demonstrated at WWDC.